Abhimanyu Dassani: Career

 Dassani made his feature film debut with Vasan Bala's action-comedy Mard Ko Dard Nahi Hota opposite Radhika Madan.
 Dassani played a man who does not feel any pain.
 He performed all the stunts himself.
 He broke a finger and dislocated his shoulder while filming.
 Pradeep Menon of Firstpost said "he occupies the screen well" and noted that "his look suits the character of a guy who has not had enough meaningful interactions with the real world".
 Raja Sen of Hindustan Times wrote, "Dassani is perfect as Surya, making an impressively limber debut with a stoic curiosity — with the blankness appropriate for someone who doesn’t know physical pain."
 He won the Filmfare Award for Best Male Debut for his performance.

 Dassani next played the male lead in the 2021 romantic-comedy Meenakshi Sundareshwar opposite Sanya Malhotra, which released on Netflix.
 The film received criticism for its stereotypical representation of Tamil people and received mixed reviews.
 Sukanya Verma of Rediff.com noted, "Abhimanyu is just the man to play Sundaram embodying what a sincere heart and heartfelt apology cannot achieve."

 Dassani starred in the 2022 film Nikamma with Shilpa Shetty and Shirley Setia.
 The film saw him as an unemployed person and received negative reviews.
 Saibal Chatterjee of NDTV stated, "The young actor does have potential but he needs to be far more judicious with his choice of roles.
 Here, he struggles to rise above the script."
 Dassani appeared in a cameo in Monica, O My Darling, the same year.
 In 2023, he did a cameo in Kisi Ka Bhai Kisi Ki Jaan, alongside his parents.

-Dassani will next star in the comedy-drama Aankh Micholi with an ensemble cast alongside Mrunal Thakur and in the comedy Nausikhiye with Amol Parashar and Shreya Dhanwanthary.
+Dassani starred in the comedy-drama Aankh Micholi with an ensemble cast alongside Mrunal Thakur and in the comedy Nausikhiye with Amol Parashar and Shreya Dhanwanthary.